ComicFix-com/Widgets/README.md

 ---------
-use the moulde for whatsappp '<script type="module">
+use the moulde for whatsappp    //'<script type="module">
         import { createWhatsAppWidget, injectStyles, loadExternalLibraries } from './WhatsAppWidget.js';

-        // Load necessary external libraries
+        Load necessary external libraries
         loadExternalLibraries();

         // Inject required styles for the widget